Horusiath/Akka.Persistence.Sqlite/README.md

 - `plugin-dispatcher` (string with configuration path) - describes a message dispatcher for persistent journal.
 Default: *akka.actor.default-dispatcher*
 - `connection-string` - connection string used to access SQL Server database.
 Default: *none*.
 - `connection-timeout` - timespan determining default connection timeouts on database-related operations.
 Default: *30s*
-- `schema-name` - name of the database schema, where journal or snapshot store tables should be placed.
-Default: *dbo*
 - `table-name` - name of the table used by either journal or snapshot store.
 Default: *event_journal* (for journal) or *snapshot_store* (for snapshot store)
 - `auto-initialize` - flag determining if journal or snapshot store related tables should by automatically created when they have not been found in connected database.
 Default: *false*